VvSdC/ShopAI/README.md

 Everything you expect from a modern shop — polished and ready to use.

-- **Curated catalog** across categories, brands, colors, and sizes
+- **Curated catalog** across categories, brands, colors, and sizes — fast to load even as your catalog grows
-- **Smart search & filters** so you can narrow down exactly what you need
+- **Smart search & filters** — keyword plus meaning-based hybrid search, reranked so the best matches rise to the top
 - **Trending picks & category highlights** on the homepage
-- **Rich product pages** with multiple images, stock info, and customer reviews
+- **Rich product pages** with multiple images, live stock info, and customer reviews
-- **Persistent cart** that stays in sync when you’re signed in
+- **Persistent cart** that stays in sync when you’re signed in (including when the assistant updates it)

 ### Deals That Actually Work